burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. A reference in C++ shall be initialized to refer to a valid object or function.
 In particular, a null reference cannot exist in a well-defined program.

-5. Types of most popular initialization types in C++:
+5. Types of the most popular initialization types in C++:
 * [default_initialization](https://en.cppreference.com/w/cpp/language/default_initialization)
 * [value_initialization](https://en.cppreference.com/w/cpp/language/value_initialization)
 * [zero_initialization](https://en.cppreference.com/w/cpp/language/zero_initialization)